ain/smartbanner.js/README.md

 ### Custom design modifier

-smartbanner uses built-in iOS or Android styles, but this behaviour can be altered by adding custom design modifier that allows use of:
+smartbanner uses built-in platform-specific styles (e.g. `smartbanner--ios` or `smartbanner--android`), but this behaviour can be altered by adding custom design modifier that allows use of:

-- externally defined styles
+- externally defined styles, e.g.:

     ```html
     <meta name="smartbanner:custom-design-modifier" content="mysite.com">